houdinipapi/Photography-Portfolio/README.md

 # Photography-Portfolio
-This is a sample of what photographer's portfolio may look like.
+This is a random sample of what a photographer's portfolio may look like.